cyrfer/starter-react-mui/README.md

 - debounce for serializing state to localstorage
 - css bug: checkout quantity control should hug right edge of itemized rows.
 - js bug: checkout quantity controls should add and remove items without error.
+- manage account details when clicking on profile icon

 ## Quick Run